 To the east is Cowan Creek, and Ku-ring-gai Chase National Park.

 On the way, I stop at a small rock platform to photograph a small figure I’d been given the details of.
-Although I’d spent a few hours last time searching the area for rock art, this small figure with outstretched hands is the only one around “Wallaroo Hill”.
+Although I’d spent a few hours last time searching the area for rock art, this small figure with outstretched hands (part of the Wallaroo Track Engraving site) is the only one around “Wallaroo Hill”.

 It’s only a quick 1.5 hour walk, but nice to get out and to find one more West Head Aboriginal engraving site, which I hadn’t seen before.